kamilazdybal/PCAfold/docs/user/data-preprocessing.rst

 including centering and scaling, outlier detection and removal, kernel density weighting of data sets, data clustering and data sampling.
-It also includes functionalities that allow the user to perform initial data inspection such as computing conditional statistics or ordering variables in a data set according to a criterion.
+It also includes functionalities that allow the user to perform initial data inspection such as computing conditional statistics, calculating statistically representative sample sizes, or ordering variables in a data set according to a criterion.

 .. note:: The format for the user-supplied input data matrix :math:`\mathbf{X} \in \mathbb{R}^{N \times Q}`, common to all modules, is that